stklcode/statify-blacklist/README.md

 This plugin requires Statify to be installed.
 The extension has been tested with Statify up to version 1.5.1 The plugin is capable of handling multisite installations.

+### Support & Contributions ###
+* If experience any issues, use the [support forums](https://wordpress.org/support/plugin/statify-statify).
+* Latest sources and development are handled on [GitHub](https://github.com/stklcode/statify-blacklist).
+You might contribute there or file an issue for code related bugs.
+* If you want to translate this plugin you can do this on [WordPress Translate](https://translate.wordpress.org/projects/wp-plugins/statify-blacklist).

 ### Credits ###
 * Author: Stefan Kalscheuer
 * Special Thanks to [pluginkollektiv](https://github.com/pluginkollektiv) for maintaining _Statify_